 My goal is to help new believers grow, but if you have been long in the faith, I also hope you can grow from this rich and enlightening gospel.
 Like John said of his purpose in writing, my aim is that you would first believe in Jesus Christ, that is, place your trust for eternal life in the finished work of Jesus Christ.
 Secondly, I hope that believing, you would have life in His name.
 Jesus said one of His purposes in coming is to give us a full and abundant life.

-I am a minister, currently serving at First Baptist Church in Killeen, and have been in full-time church ministry since 1992.
+I am a minister, serving at First Baptist Church in Killeen since 2010, and have been in full-time church ministry since 1993.
 While it is important to go to church, it is even more important to go to heaven.
 The Bible says we can know for certain and for sure how we can have eternal life and be assured we are going to heaven.
 God wants us all to spend eternity with Him and made it as easy as A, B, C.

 First of all the Bible says we must A Admit that we are not perfect and are not good enough to go to heaven.
 Romans 3:23 says we have all sinned and fall short of His glory.
 Admitting that we are going in the wrong direction is the first step to turning around going in the right direction.
 That's what the Bible calls repentance, and that was the first message Jesus proclaimed.
 Will you Admit you have sinned and need to turn to God?